-In Idaho a third DUI conviction is a felony.
-Felony offenses create more complications than misdemeanors, including stiffer penalties and lifelong problems gaining employment (many employers have policies against hiring felons), obtaining insurance, and exercising some civil liberties.
+In Idaho a third or subsequent DUI conviction is a felony DUI.
+Felony DUI offenses create more complications than misdemeanor DUI offenses, including stiffer penalties and lifelong problems gaining employment (many employers have policies against hiring felons), obtaining insurance, and exercising some civil liberties.

-When you are facing a third DUI offense, it is critical to see an attorney who is experienced in DUI law to help you get the best possible outcome.
+When you are facing a felony DUI offense, it is critical to see an attorney who is experienced in Idaho DUI law to help you get the best possible outcome.

-A Third DUI Conviction Will Result In Harsh Penalties
+A Third Or Subsequent DUI Conviction Will Result In Felony DUI

 License Suspension Your driver's license will be suspended for a mandatory minimum of one-year, but depending on the case, suspensions can last up to five years.

 Fines The maximum fine for a third DUI conviction is $5,000.